shipyard/react-flask-starter/NOTES.md

   - My go server was initially unable to connect to the Postgres database, returning a similar error to the one I got when attempting to manually connect.
 (In retrospect, this may have been solvable with additional configuration, but seeing as things were acting really weird, I wanted to try and upgrade Postgres anyway.)
   - I tried upgrading to the latest Postgres, but that broke the Python server (possibly incompatible driver; I didn't investigate much).
   - I tried version 13, and that worked for everyone.
+- The `/var/log/postgresql` dir is empty and the [Postgres Docker image page](https://hub.docker.com/_/postgres) doesn't mention anything about where logs would be.
+  - It only mentions the transaction logs, which is the 'write-ahead log', not the process info logs.
+  - I didn't dig into the potsgres documentation; it's possible there's some way to enable the logs?
+Does the logging dir needs to be mapped to a writeable volume?

 ### Unifying the API